Top 18 things to do in Paia and Haiku (A Quick Guide to What’s Cool & Fun)

 Eventually Paia became a popular stop for provisions on the way to Hana and more specialty foods, surf shops and then nice restaurants popped up and making Paia and Haiku a destination on its own along with attractions to visit in the surrounding area of Paia.

-Here’s what to do and see around Paia town
+Top 18 things to do around Paia and Haiku town now

 Check out some of the local attractions and activities you can do around town and easy to get to places that are a short drive from Paia and Haiku town and worth visiting.